- Fees: ₹ 50,400

 Management of human resources during the entire integration of the concerned project

-For under-graduation degree in planning engineering, candidates who fulfil all these criteria can get the completion certificate of the degree -
+For an under-graduation degree in planning engineering, candidates who fulfil all these criteria can get the completion certificate of the degree -

 Must have completed the 10+2 high school degree from a recognized institution.